rohitnareshsharma/easyvolley/README.md

 Framework support 4 network policies for request.

-1. NetworkPolicy.NO_CACHE : Ignore disk cache and force network request.
+1. NetworkPolicy.<b>NO_CACHE</b> : Ignore disk cache and force network request.
 Response will not be cached also
-2. NetworkPolicy.OFFLINE : Check through disk cache only.
+2. NetworkPolicy.<b>OFFLINE</b> : Check through disk cache only.
 No network.
-3. NetworkPolicy.IGNORE_READ_BUT_WRITE_CACHE : Ignore disk cache and force network request.
+3. NetworkPolicy.<b>IGNORE_READ_BUT_WRITE_CACHE</b> : Ignore disk cache and force network request.
 Response will be cached.
-3. NetworkPolicy.DEFAULT : Check with cache if valid return from it else make network call.
+3. NetworkPolicy.<b>DEFAULT</b> : Check with cache if valid return from it else make network call.

 ```java
         NetworkClient.get("http://demo0736492.mockable.io/test")